unikraft/docs/content/en/community/hackathons/sessions/behind-scenes/content/Work-Items_01.-Tutorial---Reminder:-Building-and-Running-Unikraft.md

    $ sudo qemu-system-x86_64 -kernel ./build/app-helloworld_kvm-x86_64 -serial stdio
    ```

-Besides `-serial stdio`, no other option is needed to run the Helloworld application.
+Besides `-serial stdio`, no other option is needed to run the `app-helloworld` application.
-Other, more complex applications, will require more options given to qemu.
+Other, more complex applications, will require more options given to the `qemu-system-x86_64` command.

 We have run Unikraft in the emulation mode, with the command from above.
 We can also run it in the virtualization mode, by adding the `-enable-kvm` option.
 You may receive a warning, `host doesn't support requested feature:`.
-This is because kvm uses a generic CPU model.
+This is because KVM uses a generic CPU model.
-You can instruct kvm to use your local CPU model, by adding `-cpu host` to the command.
+You can instruct KVM to use your local CPU model, by adding `-cpu host` to the command.

 The final command will look like this: